Tom Morello: Musical influences

 At age 13, Morello joined his first band, a cover band called Nebula, as the lead singer.
 Nebula covered material by bands including Led Zeppelin, Steve Miller Band and Bachman–Turner Overdrive.
 In this same year, Morello purchased his first guitar.
 Around 1982, he started studying the guitar seriously.
 He had formed a band the same year called the Electric Sheep, featuring future Tool guitarist Adam Jones on bass.
 Morello wrote original material for the band that included politically-charged lyrics.
-Tom has cited Randy Rhoads as an influence when giving a speech at Randy's Rock and Roll Hall of Fame induction, stating that he had a poster of the guitarist on his wall, he also told Rolling Stone Magazine that the late Eddie Van Halen shaped his guitar style, calling him "Our generation's Mozart.".
+Tom has cited Randy Rhoads as an influence when giving a speech at Randy's Rock and Roll Hall of Fame induction, stating that he had a poster of the guitarist on his wall, he also told Rolling Stone that the late Eddie Van Halen shaped his guitar style, calling him "Our generation's Mozart".
 Morello has said that he was profoundly influenced by Run-D.M.C and Jam Master Jay in particular.

 At the time, Morello's musical tastes lay in the direction of hard rock and heavy metal, particularly Kiss and Iron Maiden.
 As he stated in Flight 666, he is a huge fan of Piece of Mind, Alice Cooper, Led Zeppelin, Rush and Black Sabbath.
 In an interview with MTV he said Black Sabbath "set the standard for all heavy bands to come".
 He cited Black Sabbath guitarist Tony Iommi as one of his biggest influences as a riff writer.
 Morello developed his own unique sound through the electric guitar.
-Later, his musical style and politics were greatly influenced by punk rock bands like the Clash, the Sex Pistols, and Devo, and artists such as Bruce Springsteen and Bob Dylan.
+Later, his musical style and politics were greatly influenced by punk rock bands like the Clash, Sex Pistols, and Devo, and artists such as Bruce Springsteen and Bob Dylan.
 On Queen he said, "It's one of the few bands in the history of rock music that was actually best in a stadium.
 And I miss Freddie Mercury very much."